kirtfitzpatrick/writer-reader/README.md

 - k8s Secret

-What this allows you to do is to label and store vital info like a IDs, ARNs, secret credentials, and so on that were created by one AWS stack or k8s chart in one location and needed by another stack or Kubernetes chart somewhere else.
+What this allows you to do is to label and store vital info like a IDs, ARNs, secret credentials, and so on that were created by an AWS stack or k8s chart in one location and needed by another stack or Kubernetes chart somewhere else.
 It's dependencies simplified, cross account, cross region, and cross platform.